neo4j-partners/neo4j-databricks-demo/README.md

 1. Extract structured fields from customer profiles
 2. Compare with database schema and actual values
 3. Report missing or inconsistent data

+**Sample Natural Language Queries**:
+- "What personal information appears in customer profile documents that isn't in the structured database?"
+- "Find data quality gaps between customer profiles and account records"
+- "Are there investment preferences mentioned in profiles that aren't reflected in account settings?"
+- "Compare the structured customer data with profile narratives and identify missing fields"

+### 4. Customer Intelligence and Insights

+**Sample Natural Language Queries**:
+- "Tell me everything about customer C0001 - their accounts, holdings, transaction patterns, and personal preferences"
+- "What are the top investment interests mentioned across all customer profiles?"
+- "Show me customers in their 30s with high income and tell me about their investment strategies"
+- "Which banks have the most accounts and what types of customers do they serve?"
+- "Find customers who are planning for retirement and show me their current portfolio allocation"

+### 5. Portfolio and Holdings Analysis

+**Sample Natural Language Queries**:
+- "What are the most popular stocks held by customers and how are they performing?"
+- "Show me the total portfolio value for each customer and rank them"
+- "Which customers have the most diversified portfolios across different sectors?"
+- "Find all customers holding technology stocks and show their total tech exposure"
+- "What is the average portfolio size by customer risk profile?"

+### 6. Transaction and Account Activity

+**Sample Natural Language Queries**:
+- "Show me recent large transactions over $1000 and the accounts involved"
+- "Which customers have the most active trading patterns?"
+- "Find customers who frequently transfer money between accounts"
+- "What are the most common transaction types in the system?"
+- "Show me account balances and transaction activity for customers with investment accounts"

+### 7. Market Research and Investment Opportunities

+**Sample Natural Language Queries**:
+- "What does the market research say about renewable energy investment opportunities?"
+- "Summarize the technology sector analysis and current trends"
+- "What investment strategies are recommended for moderate risk investors?"
+- "Tell me about real estate investment options mentioned in the research documents"
+- "What are the key findings from the FinTech disruption report?"

+### 8. Banking Relationship Analysis

+**Sample Natural Language Queries**:
+- "Which customers bank with First National Trust and what services do they use?"
+- "Compare the customer base across different banks"
+- "What are the capabilities of Pacific Coast Bank's downtown branch?"
+- "Show me customers with accounts at multiple banks"
+- "What is the total assets under management by bank?"

+### 9. Cross-Sell and Personalization Opportunities

+**Sample Natural Language Queries**:
+- "Find customers interested in retirement planning who don't have sufficient retirement savings"
+- "Which high-income customers might be good candidates for wealth management services?"
+- "Show me customers with large cash balances who could benefit from investment accounts"
+- "Find customers interested in specific sectors and recommend stocks they should consider"
+- "Which customers have expressed interest in financial literacy workshops?"

+### 10. Compliance and Regulatory Insights

+**Sample Natural Language Queries**:
+- "What are the key compliance requirements for banks according to the regulatory documents?"
+- "Summarize the anti-money laundering regulations mentioned in the knowledge base"
+- "What capital requirements do banks need to maintain?"
+- "Tell me about consumer protection regulations affecting our banking operations"

 ## Technical Details